Learn With Us

 On the application form you will be asked to provide us with the contact details of a person from your proposed agency AND at least one other reference person (not a member of your family) with whom we can discuss your suitability for working with young people and your ability to handle the academic requirements of the course.

-NZQA is Highly Confident in the capability in self-assessment of Praxis
+NZQA is confident in the capability in self-assessment of Praxis

 A full review report is available on the NZQA website, search; Youth Cultures and Community Trust.